Davis8483/Keurig-Robot/README.md

 This branch is a result of developing the GUI before testing on actual hardware.
-It was discovered that pyqt6 has poor support on the Raspberry Pi platform so the codebase has been recreated using Flask and React JS.
+It was discovered that pyqt6 has poor support on the Raspberry Pi platform so the codebase has been recreated using FastAPI and React JS.